Head of School

 Dian holds a B.A. in Biology and Chemistry from Warren Wilson College, an Association Montessori Internationale Primary Diploma from The Washington Montessori Institute, and a Masters Degree in Education from Loyola University.
 Dian also holds Levels I, II and III Certifications from The Association of the Catechesis of the Good Shepherd.
 She founded Divinum Auxilium Academy in 2012 after running a small, community atrium for two years and is the mother of four children, all in attendance at the school.

 Karen grew up in Florida and New Jersey and graduated from Rosemont college in Pennsylvania with a BA in Political Science.
-She was an active member and leader in her parish youth group in high school, and worked at a children’s day camp, and taught youth swimming while on breaks throughout her college years.
+She was an active member and leader in her parish youth group in high school, worked at a children’s day camp, and taught youth swimming while on breaks throughout her college years.
 While working in the corporate world after graduating from college, she began to realize that she had really loved working with, and teaching children in the past, so decided to change her career focus.
 She went on to complete the K-8 teacher certification program at Rutgers University in New Jersey, and taught first grade at a public school there until her first child was born.
 In 1991 she moved to Front Royal with her husband, Brian, to be a part of the homeschooling Catholic community.
 Karen home schooled her nine children and has taught high school level science and writing for the past 15 years.
 Her previous work experience includes business management and event coordination.
+Karen has recently been certified in Adult and Pediatric First Aid/CPR/AED by The American Red Cross.

 She enjoys running destination races, and spending time outdoors; especially at the beach.